-For years, the Association provided signage for the beach visitors to inform them to stay off the dunes and the ban on burning Christmas trees that were placed on Dunes Day.
-On major holidays such as Memorial Day and Labor Day visitors are greeted by SOBA members who pass out trash bags at the main gates.
+For years, the association provided signage for the beach visitors to inform them to stay off the dunes and of the ban on burning Christmas trees that we placed on Dunes Day.
+On major holidays such as Memorial Day and Labor Day, SOBA members who pass out trash bags greet visitors at the main gates.
 We have also made evening driving trips to deliver bags to the overnight visitors.
 Other projects have included dune “walkovers,” food preparation, and hosting or helping serve at the children’s Christmas party and St. Patrick’s Day costume contest.

-SOBA is expanding its scope by adding a special event that will offer entertainment, shopping for special gifts and treasures, along with chances to make long-lasting memories.
-Mark November 3, 2012 as the perfect day to multitask by combining a family excursion to beautiful Surfside beach and Christmas shopping with a day of varied entertainment opportunities at SOBA’s 1st Annual “Treasures by the Sea” Celebration.
+SOBA has expanded its scope by adding a special event that offers entertainment, shopping for special gifts and treasures, and chances to make long-lasting memories.
+Treasures by the Sea is the perfect day to multitask by combining a family excursion to beautiful Surfside Beach and Christmas shopping with a day of varied entertainment opportunities at Stahlman Park.
+This event happens every year on the first Saturday of November.

-Come early to enjoy the beauty of Sunrise over the Gulf.
+Come early to enjoy the beauty of sunrise over the Gulf.
 Pelicans, gulls, shore birds, and often dolphins provide great photo ops in the colorful morning light.
 At 10 am, sales and entertainment begin at Stahlman Park, 2211 Bluewater Highway, Surfside Beach, Texas.
 (At the signal when you cross the bridge, turn left.
 Go 2.1 miles.
 Stahlman Park is on the right.)
 Sandy Claus with his bright red beach buggy and magical flamingos will provide photo ops for the young and young at heart.
-You’ll want to bring your children, grand-children, friends and camera to capture special moments with our jolly beachcombing Sandy Claus.
+You’ll want to bring your children, grand-children, friends, and camera to capture special moments with our jolly beachcombing Sandy Claus.

 There will be hand-built and hand-thrown pottery, mosaics, jewelry (including pieces made with sea glass found at Surfside Beach), handmade soaps, antiques, collectibles, local honey, and much more.
 Soup, sandwiches, and home-baked goodies are available for when you get hungry.
 Leave only your footprints in the sand, take wonderful treasures, and make enchanted memories as you help save the treasures of this special place for future generations.